 The incorporation of sustainability into SME operations will undoubtedly alter the trajectory of SMEs.
-To promote sustainability inside SMEs in emerging nations, researchers have employed digital tools and the triple bottom line strategy for the integration of sustainability in SMEs.
+To promote sustainability inside SMEs in emerging nations, researchers have employed digital tools and the triple bottom-line strategy for the integration of sustainability in SMEs.
 The efficacy of digitalization in SMEs has been examined in plentiful of research within the existing literature (Abdirad & Krishnan, 2020); (Pfister & Lehmann, 2024).
 Emphasis was often placed on a certain performance metric, such as financial or economic indicators, rather than considering the wider sustainability implications encompassing social, environmental, and economic factors.
 Nonetheless, certain studies have focused on the convergence of supply chain management and sustainability, (Birkel & Müller, 2021) as well as Industry 4.0, and sustainability (Rosa et al., 2020); (Beier et al., 2020).
 Consequently, a distinct void exists in the literature on the incorporation of sustainability into SMEs, particularly in developing economies.

 For sustained growth, small and medium-sized enterprises (SME5) must adopt digital technologies.
 Digitalization has the potential to influence the social and environmental dimensions of sustainable development favorably.
 (Belyaeva, 2020).
 Small and medium-sized enterprises can enhance sustainability objectives and markedly improve their productivity and efficiency through the integration of new technology, despite persistent challenges such as limited resources and experience.
 Small and medium-sized enterprises can enhance customer involvement, operational efficiency, and innovation (Satar et al., 2024) Likewise, SMEs can enhance marketing and operational expenditures with digital transformation, allowing them to focus on value-generating operations (Bhuiyan, 2024) Small and medium- sized enterprises must surmount obstacles such as insufficient capital and a dearth of competent labor to use digital technologies.
-These challenges can be resolved using a dual strategy that integrates national mandates with global assessments (Telukdarie et al., 2024)
+These challenges can be resolved using a dual strategy that integrates national mandates with global assessment.
+(Telukdarie et al., 2024)

 Improving human resource management and fostering a sustainable organizational culture require investments in digital skills (Espina-Romero et al., 2024) Due to the COVID-19 pandemic, it is advisable that most SMEs in emerging economies have embraced digital tools.
 This has accelerated digital transformation and underscored the significance of digital tools in enhancing the competitiveness and customization of SMEs (Raihan, 2024) However, a comprehensive understanding of the impact of digitalization on SME sustainability is essential for future research and legislative development.

 Improving sustainability across economic, social, and environmental dimensions requires Small and Medium Enterprises (SMEs) to adopt the Triple Bottom Line (TBL) paradigm.
-This method promotes long-term sustainability while aligning corporate actions with broader societal goals.
-The Triple Bottom Line (TBL) underscores the importance of financial performance with social and environmental responsibilities, which is crucial for the success of SMEs in highly competitive marketplaces (Tung & Lin, 2024) Research indicates that TBL principles significantly contribute to the success of small entities, particularly in sectors where sustainable practices are intricately linked to economic viability, such as food catering.
+This method promotes long-term sustainability, while aligning corporate actions with broader societal goals.
+The Triple Bottom Line (TBL) underscores the importance of financial performance with social and environmental responsibilities, which is crucial for the success of SMEs in highly competitive marketplaces.
+(Tung & Lin, 2024) Research indicates that TBL principles significantly contribute to the success of small entities, particularly in sectors where sustainable practices are intricately linked to economic viability, such as food catering.
 The TBL framework compels SMEs to implement measures that enhance community engagement and consumer loyalty, both of which are crucial for sustainable marketing efficacy(Purnama, 2024) Managers should be educated on the importance of implementing sustainability policies and the regulations established by government departments and local councils, as the integration of Triple Bottom Line practices is greatly affected by local by-laws and voluntary compliance(Edeigba & Arasanmi, 2022) The triple bottom line has guided numerous organizations in adopting sustainable practices by emphasizing accountability for environmental and social impacts within their operations(Qeke & Dubihlela, 2018)

-This systematic review emphasizes the necessity of SMEs to adopt standards and competencies that foster social sustainability, including leadership development
+This systematic review emphasizes the necessity of SMEs to adopt standards and competencies that foster social sustainability, including leadership development.